enel-gdh-educational/katacoda-scenarios/version-control/basics/step4.md

 1. Create two files named `foo` and `bar`.
 2. Let `git status` not mention them among the untracked files.
-3. Add the two files, even though `git` has been told to not track them.
+3. Add the bar file, even though `git` has been told to not track it.
 4. Finally, commit specifying in the message that the .gitignore was added

 ___